akpysec/SimpleGraphProduce/README.md

-# weight_graph
+# Simple_Graph
-Simple weight graph
+Simple graph

-Enter into data.csv file your progress & then run main.py
+Add / Remove / Rename columns within data.csv file with data if needed to reproduce it in a graph.

+Run main.py